Ronik-Bajakke/project18/README.md

 # new project
-this project was created from local system
+this project was created from local computer added finally to git hub